metamn/react/content/blog/my-current-stack/index.md

 The high learning curve is an impediment to that.
 Finite state machines are a mathematical model of computation.
 As such, the theory behind is comprehensive.

 For a banal [menu animation](https://github.com/davidkpiano/xstate/issues/1702#issuecomment-740139365s) one must be familiar with transient states and guards.

+## Packaging

+No packaging, monorepo, publishing to `npm` registry yet.

+Lerna, Yarn Workspaces, Create React Library don't fit the stack above.
+Too much devops, tweaks, headache.
+Perhaps in the future.

+What works is [absolute imports and module path aliases](https://nextjs.org/docs/advanced-features/module-path-aliases) offered by Typescript and Next.js

+## Summing up

+The React ecosystem is fragile.
+All parts work on their own but break when combined.

+Where two parts meet, a grey zone forms.
+Bugs in the grey zones doesn't belong to any of the maintainers.
+This is where stack building implies Herculean efforts often with no results.